 Scott Thormaehlen served for four years in the United States Air Force as a weather forecaster from 2000 to 2004.
 He graduated from the University of Texas at San Antonio with a Bachelors of Arts in History in 2010 and from Sam Houston State University with a Master’s of Arts in History in 2016.
 These academic and professional experiences cultivated an already analytical and curious mind.
 Stationed in the Bible Belt, at Shaw AFB, SC and born in South Texas, Scott has lived in areas where Bible-only belief is the prevailing religious perspective.
 Having lived in the “Mission Field” for over 30 years, Scott gained a cultural perspective of his religious counterparts in school, among friends, neighbors, and co-workers.
 Sharing a belief in the Bible and being raised in the knowledge of the Restoration, Scott came to realize the peculiarity of his station in life and the conflict between Mormonism and mainstream Christians.

 His interest in history, particularly Early Christian history and the differences between Mormons and mainstream Christians motivated his decision to write and publish ‘Day of Defense‘; particularly that many viewed his faith as a cult and did not fully understand and often misrepresented the doctrines of the Church of Jesus Christ of Latter-day Saints.

-Scott received his Master’s in History in 2016 and is currently teaching U.S. History in the Lone Star College system in Houston, Texas, and taught the same coursework at Alvin Community College from 2017-2019.
+Scott received his Master’s in History in 2016.
+From 2016 – 2018, Scott taught U.S. History at Lone Star College in Houston, Texas, and taught the same coursework at Alvin Community College from 2017-2019.